FluxML/Flux3D.jl/docs/src/index.md

 ```

 !!! note
-    Rendering of 3D structure is done using Makie.jl, so do run `] add Makie` to use visualization utilities
+    Rendering of 3D structure is done using AbstractPlotting.
+Therefore, for visualization purpose we will be required to install AbstractPlotting and compatible backend (GLMakie or WGLMakie).
+To install it simply run `] add AbstractPlotting GLMakie` in the julia prompt
 ---

 ## Contents